Nick Fury (Marvel Cinematic Universe): Secret Invasion

+Meeting Kamala Khan

+Sometime afterwards, Fury learns of a jump point anomaly near the space station and gets in contact with Danvers, while dispatching Monica Rambeau, who he had recruited following her involvement in the Westview Anomaly, to investigate it.
+However, Rambeau gets switched with Kamala Khan, who introduces herself to a confused Fury.
+Fury then receives data about Khan and meets with Rambeau after she is returned to the station.
+As they depart on a space elevator to Earth, Fury encounters Danvers who gets swapped with Rambeau, along with Khan and some Kree soldiers.
+Fury meets Rambeau again after she gets swapped back and they arrive at the Khan residence in Jersey City, New Jersey, where Fury is reunited with Goose.
+They speak with Khan, but when she tries demonstrating her powers, she is switched with Danvers.
+After Danvers flies away, Fury prompts Rambeau to save Khan from falling in the sky.
+Fury takes Goose, Khan's mother Muneeba, father Yusuf, and brother Aamir, to the space station.
+When the station gets destabilized due to the jump point anomalies created by Dar-Benn, Fury sees that Goose has given birth to Flerken kittens and uses them to safely evacuate the S.A.B.E.R. agents.
+He, Goose, and the Khans evacuate in an escape pod but are blasted by Dar-Benn's unstable jump point and crash land in New York City.
+They are shortly met by Khan in Danvers' ship, who informs them that Rambeau became trapped in another universe.
+Fury then returns to the space station with the agents in loss over Rambeau's disappearance.

 Alternate versions

 Several alternate versions of Nick Fury appear in the animated series What If...?, with Jackson reprising his role.

 Meeting Captain Carter

 In an alternate 2012, Fury and Barton meet Captain Carter after she arrives through a portal opened by the Tesseract.

+In 2014, Fury sent Carter and Romanoff on a mission to rescue the hijacked S.H.I.E.L.D. vessel Lemurian Star, where Carter later discovered Rogers preserved in the Hydra Stomper armor, but brainwashed by the agents of the Red Room.

 Death of the Avengers

 In an alternate 2010, Fury witnesses Stark, Barton, Thor, and Romanoff's deaths during his Avengers Initiative recruitment campaign.
 He eventually deduces that their murders were instigated by Hank Pym and temporarily allies with Loki to confront him in San Francisco.
 After Pym is defeated, Loki quickly subjugates the planet and becomes its ruler, prompting Fury to summon Danvers and awaken Rogers.

 Sometime later, Fury leads a resistance movement against Loki and his army with a new Avengers team composed of Rogers and Danvers.
 As they fight on the Helicarrier, Fury watches as a Romanoff from another universe appears and subdues Loki with his Scepter.
 Despite acknowledging that she is not the Romanoff he knows, Fury praises her for sharing the same spirit and recruits her into the Avengers.